10 Steps to Create a Trucking Business Plan

 If you’re going to include yourself in your business plan, you also need to set your strategy apart from others.
 Tailor it to showcase who you and your company are, what you’re doing, and how it’s different.
 Keep the above section in mind, but also know that it’s somewhat of a formula.
 Investors expect to see specific elements in a particular format and order.

-The business plan you create is for investors and financial backers, but it is also for you.
+The business plan you create is for investors and financial backers, but also you.
 Set it up in a way you understand and can refer to often.
-Here are the parts and what each one means.
+Here are the essential parts and what each one means.

-Executive Summary: This is a brief description of you and your company, but also about you.
+This is a brief description of your company but also yourself.
+Why are you starting a trucking company?
 Showcase who you are and what sets you apart.
 This is your chance to make a great first impression, and you won’t get a second one.
-Consider hiring a professional writer or editor to give your plan a final polish once you’ve got the basics down.
+Consider hiring a professional writer or editor to help with your executive summary and give your plan a final polish once you’ve got the basics down.
+For best results, write this section last.

-Company Description: This is the “About Us” section.
-Here, you can go into more detail about who you are and your business experience and learnings.
+This is the “About Us” section.
+Here, you can go into more detail about who you are and your business experience and knowledge.
 Finally, reiterate what sets you apart from your competition.
-Example details:
+Sample details:

-- Will you specialize in a certain freight area?
+- Will you specialize in a specific freight area?

-- Will you specialize in a particular region, cargo type, logistics arm, or even a unique partnership opportunity to have connections?
+- Will you specialize in a particular region, cargo type, or logistics arm?

 - Who will be working with you?
 Will you have other managers?